rpthms/nft-geo-filter/README.md

   -a, --allow           By default, all the IPs in the filter sets will be denied and every other
                         IP will be allowed to pass the filtering chain.
 Provide this argument to reverse this behaviour.
+  --allow-established   Allow packets from denied IPs, but only if they are a part of an
+                        established connection i.e the initial packet originated from your host.
+                        Initial packets from the denied IPs will still be dropped.
+This flag can be useful when using the allow mode, so that outgoing connections to addresses outside the filter set can still be made.
   -c, --counter         Add the counter statement to the filtering rules

 Table: